Beothuk: Causes of starvation

 The Beothuks avoided Europeans in Newfoundland by moving inland from their traditional settlements.
 First, they emigrated to different coastal areas of Newfoundland, places the Europeans did not have fish-camps, but they were over-run.
 Then, they emigrated to inland Newfoundland.
-The Beothuks' main food sources were caribou, fish, and seals; their emigration deprived them of two of these.
+The Beothuks' main food sources were caribou, fish, and seals; their forced displacement deprived them of two of these.
 This led to the over-hunting of caribou, leading to a decrease in the caribou population in Newfoundland.
 The Beothuks emigrated from their traditional land and lifestyle into ecosystems unable to support them, causing under-nourishment and, eventually, starvation.

 Extinction

 Population estimates of Beothuks remaining at the end of the first decade of the 19th century vary widely, from about 150 up to 3,000.
 Information about the Beothuk was based on accounts by the woman Shanawdithit, who told about the people who "wintered on the Exploits River or at Red Indian Lake and resorted to the coast in Notre Dame Bay".
 References in records also noted some survivors on the Northern Peninsula in the early 19th century.

-During the colonial period, the Beothuk people allegedly endured territorial pressure from Native groups: Mi'kmaq migrants from Cape Breton Island, and Inuit from Labrador.
+During the colonial period, the Beothuk people allegedly endured territorial pressure from other Indigenous groups: Mi'kmaq migrants from Cape Breton Island, and Inuit from Labrador.
 "The Beothuk were unable to procure sufficient subsistence within the areas left to them."
-This is, however, disputed by many historians and has since been come to be known as the "Mercenary Myth".
+It has been alleged that French bounties induced the Mi'kmaq to kill Beothuk.
+This is, however, disputed by most historians and has since come to be known as the "Mercenary Myth".

 Beothuk numbers dwindled rapidly due to a combination of factors, including: